mhm-ufz/mHM/pybind/README.md

 pip install mhm
 ```

+Installing the mHM Python package will provide the `mhm` command to execute mHM the traditional way.

+## Documentation

+See `mhm.tools` and `wrapper.f90` for further information on the provided routines.

 ## Examples

 If you have cloned the repository, you can do the following to simply run mhm without optimization: